Due to the current situation in regards to the pandemic, the Academic Promotion process will begin later in the year, key dates are listed below.

-Professor Chris Ennew, the Provost will be holding a Q&A Session on Friday 15 October 2021, 13.30 - 15.30 (via Teams), supported by Karen Terry Weymouth, HR Strategy Director
+Professor Chris Ennew, the Provost recently held a Q&A Session, supported by Karen Terry Weymouth, HR Strategy Director

-The Provost will discuss the promotions framework and its operation in more detail.
-The event is open to all staff and specifically aimed at those academic staff who are either considering applying for promotion or supporting a colleague in applying for promotion.
+The Provost discussed the promotions framework and its operation in more detail.
+The event was open to all staff and specifically aimed at those academic staff who are either considering applying for promotion or supporting a colleague in applying for promotion.

 Academic Promotion process

 Senate have recently approved the new framework for academic promotions which was implemented for the 2018/19 promotions round.

 Please find below supporting information and documents: